squix78/json-streaming-parser/README.md

 # JSON Streaming Parser 2
 Arduino library for parsing potentially huge json streams on devices with scarce memory.

+## Don't use this library anymore.
+ArduinoJson is far more functional now, and supports streaming as well.

 This library is a fork of squix78's json-streaming-parser, which itself is a port of Salsify's PHP based json streaming parser (https://github.com/salsify/jsonstreamingparser).

 Furthermore, this fork implements significant improvements by [stechio](https://github.com/stechio/json-streaming-parser) departing from squix78's original library to introduce: